63

 • 16

 Anonymous downvoting is integral to the mission, not harmful.
 SE harnesses stats and human nature to attempt to maximise quality; it is well documented that non-anoymous voting strongly inhibits voting at all.
 If voting weren't anonymous, SE wouldn't exist.
 However, we have another layer: humans are different.
 Some like to help, and leave educational comments.
 Some like to edit.
 Some like to flag.
 Some like to answer.
 Some like to ask.
 We don't all have to do those things for them to get done.
 Just a few people commenting is helpful.
 Everyone needing to comment downvotes wouln't be.
-May 27, 2013 at 3:21
+Commented May 27, 2013 at 3:21

 • "I hear your explanations, and agree they make sense, and even agree the concept of ANDV works well within the sites scope of organizing its content.
 I just don't like it."
 Unfortunately not liking something doesn't justify trying to change it. @SevenSidedDie agreed.